Tag Archives: Gig Young

 The film is fun to watch because it reportedly best captures her true personality in a role that is realistic to who she was.
 Faye Dunaway even studied the role closely before she portrayed the star in 1981’s cult classic Mommie Dearest.

-The story is about a talented and demanding Broadway star named Jenny Stewart played by Crawford.
+The story is about a talented and demanding Broadway star named Jenny Stewart, played by Crawford.
 She is used to snapping her fingers and having her every whim catered to without question.
 She rewrites scenes and fires talent for shows she stars in if she deems them beneath her.

-One day she meets her blind rehearsal pianist Tye Graham (Michael Wilding) and finds herself attracted to him.
-At first, clashing over his refusal to put up with her bullshit she comes to realize she admires him.
+One day, she meets her blind rehearsal pianist, Tye Graham (Michael Wilding), and finds herself attracted to him.
+At first, clashing over his refusal to put up with her bullshit, she comes to realize she admires him.

-I’m not sure if non-Crawford fans would appreciate or enjoy Torch Song as much as we die-hards would.
-The story is basic with few twists and turns and it’s not hard to imagine that Jenny and Tye will wind up together.
+I’m unsure if non-Crawford fans would appreciate or enjoy Torch Song as much as we die-hards would.
+The story is essential, with few twists and turns, and it’s not hard to imagine that Jenny and Tye will wind up together.

 Torch Song was famously spoofed by comedienne Carol Burnett in the 1970s on her television show when she replicates a dress rehearsal scene from the film in a hilarious fashion.